How Elder Fraud Has Changed: Crime Type Migration Analysis (2021—2025)

 | Non-payment/Non-Delivery | $49M | $46M | $57M | $77M | $127M | +161% |

 Every major crime type grew in absolute terms — but the rates vary enormously.
-Investment fraud grew +1,530% while Extortion grew +184%.
+Investment fraud grew +1,530% while Lottery/Sweepstakes grew +163%.
 This divergence shows where criminal innovation and investment are concentrated.
+To see how these shifts fit into the bigger picture of scale, geography, AI, and the human cost, read our 2026 special study, Stolen Trust: A Special Study on America’s Elder Fraud Landscape.

 Ranking Shifts: Which Threats Are Rising and Falling